-This is the second article I wrote for Journey Planet, and was written in order to plug my candidacy for cheap beer lyrics to Renovation, the 2011 Worldcon.
+This is the second article I wrote for Journey Planet, and was written in order to plug my candidacy for the 2011 TAFF Race to Renovation, the 2011 Worldcon.
 This was written and published during an incredibly stressful point in my life, and I’m fairly happy with how it came out, especially the incredibly non-linear nature of the story!

 What Makes Me a Science Fiction Fan (January 2011)

 Published in Journey Planet #8 (ed.
-James Bacon, Chris Garcia & Claire Brialey), p12; buy Lyrica canada
+James Bacon, Chris Garcia & Claire Brialey), p12; available on eFanzines.com

 The first change was attending two AGMs of ZZ9 Plural Z Alpha.
 They are a totally awesome club and if you are fond of The Hitchhiker’s Guide, you could do much worse to give them a look, even though my three or four years of active service have now come to an end.
 This really opened my eyes to the sorts of people that existed in fandom.
 Through the events I met people like Doug, Flick, James Bacon and many more people, as well as interacting with my very first Beeblebear.